 Hopefully, when I’ve done that, you will understand why.

-Data is the foundation of sales
+Excellent data is the foundation of great sales results

 Many years ago, in my first job as a very rookie exhibition organiser, I learned about the importance of data and the magic place in which it was held.